 Is The CIA A Team Player?

 Is the CIA in business for its own separate interests or as a valuable team player in the nation’s overall defense posture?
 Who decides what is critical CIA activity or just a duplication of Defense effort?
 Are CIA efforts assisting or undermining the overall US war effort?
 (If they’re both doing dangerous stuff in war, why is a professional working for the military an inanimate widget “troop”, while a professional working for the CIA is a valued human “hero”?)
 The fact that the CIA is a very heavy recruiter of the US military’s top special operations personnel for use as junior operators in very dangerous places is a very clear indication of what the agency regards as valuable to its current activities.
 So why does the US need a civilian agency to do military things that can be done by the military?
+Is this simply a way to circumvent US and international law behind the cloak of secrecy?
 Are those people recruited from the military considered “expendable”?
 Any twit can stand in the very safe rear and scream orders to expendable widgets.
 It’s not like the US has an inexhaustible supply of the top-notch people who can actually do this stuff and are even willing to risk their lives doing it.
 How do civilians exercise the same degree of responsible leadership with subordinates that is inherent in an extremely dangerous military setting involving only military personnel?
 If you can’t or don’t want to do it yourself, then you shouldn’t be doing it.

 And just what is it about the interrogation of prisoners that requires clandestine case officers?
 The bottom line in the Senate report is that a clandestine HUMINT civilian agency was engaged in POW interrogation, a proper overt and legal role of the US Army, and the only reason why it was done by clandestine personnel was to keep it all in the shadows, hidden, mainly from the American people.
 It was all about seeking quick fixes, short-cuts and easy answers – and to keep those involved outside the bounds of US law, including US military law.
 The CIA was dealing with enemy fighter prisoners captured on the battlefield as if in a vacuum.
 The one “moral equivalency” not considered, however, is how WE would react if OUR soldiers were captured on the battlefield in Afghanistan or Iraq or anywhere else, and subjected to the same tactics as the CIA inflicted on their fighter prisoners, even with the brutal SERE training we provide our combat soldiers.
 What is the probability of CIA employees being subjected to such tactics?